HERA-Team/hera_mc/INSTALL.md

 type `cm_init.py`

 ### Basic OS X PostgreSQL installation

+NOTE:  If you are only running sqlite, you don't need to install PostgresSQL to use the cm stuff.

 There are many options for installing postgres, several of which are described and linked on this page: https://www.postgresql.org/download/macosx/.
 For the